Mobile VPN with IKEv2

 Android users who connect through the strongSwan VPN client receive AuthPoint push notifications only if you configure strongSwan for split tunneling.
 When configured for full tunneling, strongSwan cannot receive AuthPoint push notifications.
 This limitation applies to local AuthPoint user accounts and LDAP user accounts.
 To configure split tunneling in strongSwan, see the documentation provided by strongSwan.

-For more information about authentication, see About Mobile VPN with IKEv2 User Authentication and Use Multi-Factor Authentication (MFA) with Mobile VPNs.
+For more information about MFA and mobile VPNs, see Use Multi-Factor Authentication (MFA) with Mobile VPNs.